Each year at the ICR we offer around 20 fully funded PhD studentships.

-Studentship funding is typically for a period of up to four years, and comes from the ICR and funding bodies such as Cancer Research UK, the National Institute for Health Research (NIHR) and the Engineering and Physical Sciences Research Council (EPSRC).
+Studentship funding is typically for a period of up to four years, and comes from the ICR and funding bodies such as Cancer Research UK, industrial partners and other charities.

 Like all of our scientists, PhD students at the ICR benefit from all that our dedicated research sites at Chelsea and Sutton in London have to offer – working in a unique multidisciplinary environment alongside world leaders in cancer research and clinicians from The Royal Marsden, and with access to state-of-the-art facilities and the support of expert technical staff.

 Our PhD studentships train students to carry out cutting-edge cancer research in one of the eight research divisions at the ICR.